1. Christopher Gerald Bart-Williams was a football coach and professional player.

 In December 2001, Chris Bart-Williams left Forest, signing for Charlton Athletic, initially on a short-term contract.

-Chris Bart-Williams was released the end of the season and decided to move away from English football.
+Chris Bart-Williams was released at the end of the season and decided to move away from English football.

 Chris Bart-Williams had been linked with a return to Nottingham Forest, although the rumour was denied by Forest.